Nivethagithub/Azure-zero-to-hero/Day-05/concepts.md

 Route Tables are collections of routes associated with subnets, enabling custom routing rules.

+A Route Table is a networking component used to determine where network traffic is directed within network.
+It contains a set of rules (routes) that specify how packets should be forwarded.

 ## Network Security Groups (NSGs)

 NSGs are fundamental for Azure's network security, allowing filtering of inbound and outbound traffic.
 Key aspects include: